barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 consoles knowns how to depict this letter from `65` code in memory or read from a file.
 Why to complicate simple things?

-And indeed mainstream computer languages before 90's didn't make much deal of characters and used a byte for one and bytearray for strings.
+And indeed mainstream computer languages before 90's did not make much deal of characters and used a byte for one and bytearray for strings.
 How do they call it - [ASCII](http://en.wikipedia.org/wiki/ASCII).
 But wait, ASCII encodes only 128 characters, not 256 and you have other languages than English.
 Hmmm.
 Yes,